 Time to act

-The World Health Organisation has identified rehabilitation as a priority for integrated healthcare systems.
-It must be recognised as a central tenet of health care alongside prevention, health promotion, medical treatment and palliative care.
+The World Health Organization has identified rehabilitation as a priority for integrated healthcare systems.
+It must be recognised as a central tenet of healthcare alongside prevention, health promotion, medical treatment and palliative care.

 The current focus of all UK governments is to integrate care across different parts of the system, and to shift focus into primary and community services.
 It is time to take this opportunity and make UK health and care systems more rehabilitative as a whole.